Omikhleia/textsubsuper.sile/README.md

-This package for the [SILE](https://github.com/sile-typesetter/sile) typesetting system provides ways to typeset superscripted or subscripted text properly, using real characters (i.e. based on OpênType font properties) or fake (scaled and raised) characters, with several tuning options.
+This package for the [SILE](https://github.com/sile-typesetter/sile) typesetting system provides ways to typeset superscripted or subscripted text properly, using real (i.e. based on OpênType font properties) or fake (scaled and raised) characters, with several tuning options.

 As it names imply, it is not a general-purpose super/subscript package, but it